benjamine/tempera/README.md

 Asynchronous resources
 -----------

-By using promises tempera can asynchronously load required resources to load a template right before render.
+By using promises tempera can asynchronously load required resources on-the-fly.

 Given this code: